Montessori preschool difference

 Upon entering a Montessori classroom, the first thing you will notice is that it looks nothing like an ordinary classroom where children are all seated at their allotted desks listening to the teacher as she explains the day’s activity.
 Instead, you are likely to see some children sitting in groups, a few working independently, and some clustered around the teacher working on specific concepts.
 And throughout, you will see a beautifully arranged space that encourages curiosity and exploration.

-In Montessori classrooms, grade levels are flexible and children are placed in mixed age groupings, i.e. 0-3, 3-6, 6-9, etc. This creates an environment where younger children learn from older children, and older children learn much more deeply through teaching and explaining concepts to others.
+One Montessori preschool difference is that classrooms are multi-age.
+In Montessori classrooms, grade levels are flexible and children are placed in mixed-age groupings, i.e. 0-3, 3-6, 6-9, etc. This creates an environment where younger children learn from older children, and older children learn much more deeply through teaching and explaining concepts to others.

 Children working independently